• Skip to primary navigation

 blueberry plant with pine needle mulch

+This post contains affiliate links.
+See my disclosure here.
 Proper mulch for your blueberries can spell the difference between abundant harvest and pitiful failure.
 Here in New Jersey we take our blueberries seriously!
 We harvest blueberries from mid-June to mid-August.
-There are not many places that can compare to the plump delicious blueberries we grow here in New Jersey.
-The reason I believe we…
+There are not many places that can compare to the plump delicious blueberries we grow…

 Read More